HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 ## Media

-- The images used on the Home and News Categories pages for logo and news posts were taken from [Google Images](https://images.google.nl/)
+- The images used were taken from [Google Images](https://images.google.nl/)

 ## Acknowledgements